bumoproject/bumo-docs-en/docs/protocol standard/BUMO_CTP_Standard.rst

 decimals: decimal places.

-supply: total supply of tokens (integer part).
+totalSupply: the total amount of tokens.
+For example, when issuing 50000 tokens, the total amount of tokens is 50000*100000000.

 **Return value:**